tlhumphrey2/publichpcc/README.md

 # publichpcc
-This repository contains the contents of the public AWS s3 bucket, http://publichpcc.s3.amazonaws.com used by the CloudFormation template in the [FaultTolerantHPCConAWS](https://github.com/tlhumphrey2/FaultTolerantHPCConAWS) github repository.
+This repository contains the contents of the public AWS s3 bucket, http://publichpcc.s3.amazonaws.com which is used by the CloudFormation template in the [FaultTolerantHPCConAWS](https://github.com/tlhumphrey2/FaultTolerantHPCConAWS) github repository.